metacall/function-mesh-example/README.md

 ## Motivation

-This example has been designed in other to illustrate the differences between a typical Service Mesh like [Istio](https://istio.io/docs/examples/bookinfo/) and **[MetaCall Function Mesh](https://medium.com/@metacall/function-mesh-architecture-c0304ba4bad0)**.
+This example has been designed in order to illustrate the differences between the **[MetaCall Function Mesh](https://medium.com/@metacall/function-mesh-architecture-c0304ba4bad0)** and a typical Service Mesh such as [Istio](https://istio.io/docs/examples/bookinfo/).

-The complexity of State of The Art of Service Mesh makes so difficult to develop applications.
-To implement properly a Service Mesh you need multiple knowledge of different areas.
+The complexity of State of The Art Service Meshes makes it difficult to develop applications because it requires the developer to have knowledge in multiple areas of expertise.
 The plumbing becomes difficult and tedious, meanwhile with Function Mesh there is no plumbing, only function calls.

-**[MetaCall Core](https://github.com/metacall/core)** allows to do that function calls between languages, and the plumbing and scalability is automatically done by the **[FaaS](https://metacall.io)**.
+**[MetaCall Core](https://github.com/metacall/core)** allows to do call functions between languages and the plumbing and scalability is automatically done by the **[FaaS](https://metacall.io)**.

 ## Architecture Overview